kevinphan981/occupational-licensing-study/README.md

 2. Begin writing TeX file to accompany what I am doing, explaining the methodology and sources (will use Pandoc to later convert to docx)

+# Notes

+It seems like some education data can be read from the `educationdata` library from the Urban Institute.
+I still need to assemble a dataset for changes in licensing requirements for my desired professions.

 **Disclaimer: This repository is part of my work with the Grassroot Institute of Hawaii, certain things (aside from API keys and the like) will be made private as a result.**